808-399-4388 Serving Hawaii Kai & East Honolulu CPO Certified

 Pipe leak at equipment pad$150–$400Accessible but may need replumbing

-My take: If you suspect a leak, get professional leak detection first.
-I’ve seen homeowners spend hundreds on exploratory digging when a $200–$500 pressure test would have pinpointed the exact location.
-A small leak that loses 1 inch of water per day can waste over 10,000 gallons per month — so the repair often pays for itself in water savings alone.
+If you suspect a leak, get professional leak detection first.
+I’ve watched homeowners spend hundreds on exploratory digging when a $200 to $500 pressure test would have pinpointed the exact location.
+A small leak losing one inch of water per day wastes over 10,000 gallons per month.
+The repair pays for itself in water savings alone.

-Pool electrical work requires a licensed professional.
-Water and electricity are a dangerous combination, and Hawaii building codes are strict.
+Pool electrical work needs a licensed professional.
+Water and electricity don’t mix, and Hawaii building codes don’t cut corners on this.

 RepairCost RangeWhat’s Involved